-- Conduct internationally competitive research, the production of conference and seminar presentations and publications from that research. - Provision of advice on research to students and colleagues. - (Co) supervision of postgraduate research projects and minor undergraduate research projects within the field of the staff member's area of research. - Involvement in professional activities including attendance at seminars in the field of expertise. - Administrative functions primarily connected with the area of research. - Attendance at meetings associated with research or the work of the School of Mathematics and Statistics and Faculty meetings and/or membership of a limited number of committees. - Contribution to the preparation, or where appropriate, individual preparation of research proposal submissions to external funding bodies. - Occupational Health and Safety (OH& S) and Environmental Health and Safety (EH&S) responsibilities as outlined below
+- > The conduct of internationally competitive research, and publications from that research. - (Co) supervision of postgraduate research projects and minor undergraduate research projects within the field of the staff member's area of research. - Involvement in professional activities including attendance at seminars in the field of expertise. - Administrative functions primarily connected with area of research. - Attendance at meetings associated with research and the work of the School of Mathematics and Statistics. - Contribution to the preparation, or where appropriate, individual preparation of research proposal submissions to external funding bodies. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined below.